kbarn411/BayesTox21/README.md

 - Data preparation: removing variables with fixed values, splitting into a learning set (80% of the data) and a test set (20%)
 - Important descriptors were selected using the entropy based criterion
 - Model evaluation metrics: accuracy, AUC, precision.
 The evaluation was performed on training set (5-fold cross-validation) and test set
-- Using the BNLearn (Python) library, the shape of the shape of the network and its graphical representation were established
+- Using the BNLearn (Python) library, shape of the network and its graphical representation were established